retry0/laundry/README.md

 Upload backend data on your php server
 Create database name 'db_laundry'
 Import MySQL Database to PHPMyAdmin
-Setting the system to root (http: // localhost / Laundry /)
+Setting the system to root (http://localhost/Laundry/)

-Accessing the Back End with (http: // localhost / Laundry /) Accessing the Front End with (http: // localhost / Laundry / web)
+Accessing the Back End with (http://localhost/Laundry/) Accessing the Front End with (http://localhost/Laundry/web)